xtrigold/xtrigold.github.io/_pages/about.md

 Recent News
 ======
+* 09/2022: One paper got accepted to BMVC 2022.
+* 09/2022: One paper got accepted to Knowledge-Based Systems.
 * 03/2022: Online presentation at ISBI 2022.
 * 03/2022: One paper got accepted to Journal of Cellular Immunology.
 * 01/2022: One paper got accepted to ISBI 2022.